-In the restaurant industry, maintaining good customer interaction is just as important as having a functioning kitchen.
-Between running a restaurant and managing its finances, restaurant operators can often find it difficult to allocate the time to better understand their customers.
+In the restaurant industry, maintaining good customer relationships is just as important as having a functioning kitchen.
+But between running a restaurant and managing its finances, restaurant management tends to forget to allocate the time to better understand their customers.

 Understanding your customers